ForgerWise/FoodList/README.md

 # FoodList
-A new Flutter project.

-This project is trying to use app to reduce foodloss in home.
+This project is trying to use app to manage food list in daily life to reduce food waste.